cs2461-2020/cs2461-2020.github.io/syllabus.md

 **Email policy:** You can send email to my GW email address.
 I will answer most class email during specific times set aside during the week for this purpose - so do not expect an instantaneous response.

 **Illness policy:** If you are ill and it will cause you to miss class, lab, or an assignment, you should let me know in advance if possible.
-I cannot extend deadlines unless you provide a note from a doctor.
-Otherwise, use a late pass. *If you are sick and contagious, you should not come to class!*  You are still responsible for all material you missed, which generally will be available on the course website.
+I cannot extend deadlines unless you provide a note from a doctor. *If you are sick and contagious, you should not come to class!*  You are still responsible for all material you missed, which generally will be available on the course website.
 It is your responsibility to ask another student what you missed.

 **Academic Integrity policy:** It is very important in this course (and in life), that your work be your own.
 These guidelines will help you achieve that.